kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 * Addressed the complexities of mathematical expressions with more than three knots.
 * Developed a technique to convert complex expressions into executable R code using nested loops and iterative computations.
-* Further information is available at the [InteractionRCS GitHub Repository](https://github.com/gmelloni/interactionRCS).
+* Further information is available at the [interactionRCS GitHub Repository](https://github.com/gmelloni/interactionRCS).

 ### User-defined Knot Positions